-Our strategic management group (SMG) and audit and risk committee are the two key governing bodies that focus on audit quality.
-These bodies establish, promote, support and monitor the quality of our engagements and our compliance with:
+Our strategic management group (SMG) and audit and risk committee are the 2 key governing bodies that focus on audit quality.
+They establish, promote, support and monitor the quality of our engagements and our compliance with:

-- the AUASB standards
+- · the AUASB standards

 - · relevant ethical requirements

 - · applicable legal and regulatory requirements.